jeremyrook/RealChemistry/README.md

 # Other Information

 - Layouts
-  - used Reactstrap, Bootstrap, utility classes, and css for formatting and resposiveness
+  - used Reactstrap, Bootstrap, utility classes, and css for formatting and resposiveness.

+- When resizing in browser, may need to refresh the page after resizing for accurate display.

+- To add new component:
+  - ``` yarn add <component-repo>```
+  - At top of page you want to place component:
+    - ``` import <component-name> from <component-repo> ```